Zhiheng-Chen/Zhiheng-Chen.github.io/index.md

 I am happy to share the demos of some of my projects mentioned in my research overview.

 #### Rigid-Soft-Fluid Coupling Dynamics of a Robotic Fish
 This is a project I am currently working on.
 I model the fish as a rigid head and an elastic body connected by a motor-driven revolute joint.
-I use Hamilton's principle, [elastica theory](https://en.wikipedia.org/wiki/Elastica_theory), [Lighthill's elongated body theory](https://royalsocietypublishing.org/doi/10.1098/rspb.1971.0085), and Ritz series approximations to obtain the projected weak form of the equations of motion.
+I use Hamilton's principle, elastica theory, [Lighthill's elongated body theory](https://royalsocietypublishing.org/doi/10.1098/rspb.1971.0085), and Ritz series approximations to obtain the projected weak form of the equations of motion (see [paper](https://arxiv.org/abs/2509.16145)).
 Then I code up the numerical simulations in [Julia](https://julialang.org/):

 <div style="text-align: left">
     <img src="assets/Fish.gif" width=700/>